FI-SonicEng/HOA4Unity/README.md

 ## Motivation

-3D Surround Audio in conjunction to Stereoscopic 3D Video are the most important aspects to create a compelling VR experience to the user.
+3D Surround Audio in conjunction to Stereoscopic 3D Video are the most important aspects to create a compelling VR experience to the user.<br>
 This is where Ambisonics comes in.
-Instead of relying on pre-processed audio or virtualized sound sources, the user can capture directly the soundspace and transpose that to the VR World, changing the location of these sources relative to it's head.
+Instead of relying on pre-processed audio or virtualized sound sources, the user can capture directly the soundspace and transpose that to the VR World, changing the location of these sources relative to it's head.<br>
 HOA4Unity combines the excellent results of Ambisonic recordings, binaural encoding and Unity to create the most realistic sonic experience to the user.

 ## Installation